G2N2/Wesfeiler-and-Lehman-go-grammatical/README.md

 After choosing a target, launch qm9_dataset.py.

+QM9 12 targets:

+launch qm9_dataset_12.py

+To use the GNN derived from the exhaustive CFG launch qm9_dataset_12_labels_exhaust_GNN.py

 TUD experiment:

 In TU_dataset.py, change the configuration of G2N2 according to the config in the supplementary material of the paper.